Robot-Assisted Urologic Procedures

 Average Hospital Stay

-- Limit certain activities, such as driving, working, and doing strenuous exercise, until you have recovered.
+- Limit specific activities until you have recovered.

 Call Your Doctor